Journal Club:

 The next issue of Journal Club will be sent out in: 00: 00: 00.

 Sign up to get the next 365 issues of Journal Club.
 One issue will be delivered to your inbox every morning (at 6am Pacific Time).
-You will also be able to pull one additional past-episode from the archive each day.
 If you aren't 100% satisfied just let us know in the first 30 days and we'll refund all your money.
-Here's the refund policy.

 1 Year of Journal Club